 Are you in need of a ‘Seoulful’ weekend getaway from Macau?
 South Korea just might hit the spot, with easy flights to Seoul–South Korea’s bustling capital.
-We bring you a weekend itinerary to get a glimpse of this amazing city.
+We bring you a weekend itinerary to get a glimpse of Seoul, an amazing city.
 Although Seoul is a very large city as compared to Macau, transportation is quite easy, food is great and there are endless shopping options.
 Aye, aye weekend!

 Day 1: Shop till you drop